23technologies/gardener-extension-shoot-flux/README.md

 # What does this package provide?

 The general idea of this controller is to install the [fluxcd](https://fluxcd.io/) controllers together with a [flux gitrepository resource](https://fluxcd.io/docs/components/source/gitrepositories/) and a [flux kustomization resource](https://fluxcd.io/docs/components/kustomize/kustomization/) into newly created shoot clusters.
-In consequence, your fresh shoot cluster will be reconciled to the state defined in the Git Repository by the fluxcd controllers.
+In consequence, your fresh shoot cluster will be reconciled to the state defined in the Git repository by the fluxcd controllers.
 Thus, this extension provides a general approach to install addons to shoot clusters.

 # How to...